Ajatt-Tools/mortician/README.md

 * Bury difficult cards if they get answered `again` too many times.
 * Tag difficult cards with a user-specified tag.
 * Add a color flag to the difficult cards.
+* Manually bury cards from the Anki Browser.

 ## Installation